 Banks in Vietnam usually have 2 approaches to Digital Transformation: (1) digitizing existing banking components, and (2) digitizing existing components, and at the same time introducing separate, digital-only banks.

-In banks, existing banking components refer to business segment, internal processes (robotic process automation, data warehousing, artificial intelligence) and front-end channels (such as mobile banking, electronic Know-your-Customer (eKYC), QR code payment, virtual assistants/chatbots and 24/7 call centers.
+In banks, existing banking components refer to business segments, internal processes (robotic process automation, data warehousing, artificial intelligence), and front-end channels (such as mobile banking, electronic Know-your-Customer (eKYC), QR code payment, virtual assistants/chatbots, and 24/7 call centers.

-Meanwhile digital only banks are banks that operates exclusively on digital platforms: smartphones, tablets, desktops, and the Internet.
-They have a hyper focus on personalization and Customer Experience.
+Meanwhile, digital-only banks are banks that operate exclusively on digital platforms: smartphones, tablets, desktops, and the Internet.
+They have a hyper-focus on personalization and Customer Experience.
 Timo by VPBank is a prime example.

 A booming economy and favorable demography

 Vietnam is going through many major economic and demographic changes.
-These changes in economy and demography are also the key factors that facilitate Digital Banking.
+These changes in the economy and demography are also the key factors that facilitate Digital Banking.

 As for the economy, Vietnam's GDP is expected to grow by 6.5%, which is among the fastest.
 One other forecast stated that the GPD per capita (per citizen) will skyrocket to the range from $4,700 - $5,000 in 2025.
 As citizens earn more income, their demand for digital services and products will grow accordingly.